-We might have TV shows about lawyers, secret agents, crimes, and so on, but there’s nothing like a 60-minute sitcom, which is short for situational comedy, by the way, and have a good chuckle.
-However, there are sitcoms that, instead of making us laugh with them, we laugh at them because of the annoying laugh track, poor character development, and overused cliches.
+We have lots of TV shows about lawyers, secret agents, crimes, and so on.
+However, there’s nothing like a 60-minute sitcom, which is short for situational comedy.
+They always give us a good chuckle.
+Some sitcoms, though, make us laugh at them, instead of laughing with them.
+The reasons might be the annoying laugh track, poor character development, and overused cliches.

 Table of Contents